Corporation Yard Relocation

 Regional coordination

 Although outside City limits, the site is centered within the Ukiah Valley Water Authority (UVWA) service area.
-UVWA is a joint powers authority that aligns the efforts of the City of Ukiah, Millview County Water District, Redwood Valley County Water District, Calpella County Water District, and Willow County Water District to modernize water infrastructure and improve long-term access and resilience.
+UVWA is a joint powers authority that aligns the efforts of the City of Ukiah, Millview County Water District, Redwood Valley County Water District, Calpella County Water District, and Willow County Water District to modernize water infrastructure and improve long-term regional access and resilience.

 Annexation

-City Council 11-05-2025 (Introduction & Application Authorization)
+City Council - 11-05-2025 (Introduction & Application Authorization)

 - Meeting Video